Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Acknowledgements

 \section{Acknowledgements}

+This study makes use of the data provided by the Calar Alto Legacy Integral Field Area (CALIFA) survey (\url{http://califa.caha.es}).
+Based on observations collected at the Centro Astron{\'o}mico Hispano Alem{\'a}n (CAHA) at Calar Alto, operated jointly by the Max-Planck-Institut f{\"u}r Astronomie and the Instituto de Astrof{\'i}sica de Andaluc{\'i}a (CSIC).
 CALIFA is the first legacy survey being performed at Calar Alto.
 The CALIFA collaboration would like to thank the IAA-CSIC and MPIA-MPG as major partners of the observatory, and CAHA itself, for the unique access to telescope time and support in manpower and infrastructures.
-The CALIFA collaboration thanks also the CAHA staff for the dedication to this project.
+The CALIFA collaboration also thanks the CAHA staff for the dedication to this project.

+We are grateful to the anonymous referees for their constructive comments, which helped us to substantially improve the manuscript.
+VK acknowledges Glenn van de Ven, Jes{\'u}s Falc{\'o}n-Barroso, and Mariya Lyubenova for the relevant discussions.
 VK is supported by the Avadh Bhatia Fellowship at the University of Alberta.
 VK, DC and ER are supported by a Discovery Grant from NSERC of Canada.
-Support for LG is provided by the Ministry of Economy, Development, and Tourism's Millennium Science Initiative through grant IC120009, awarded to The Millennium Institute of Astrophysics, MAS.
-LG acknowledges support by CONICYT through FONDECYT grant 3140566.
+DC acknowledges support by the Deutsche Forschungsgemeinschaft, DFG through project number SFB956C.
+LG is supported in part by the US National Science Foundation under Grant AST-1311862.
+LSM thanks support from the Spanish {\em Ministerio de Econom\'ia y Competitividad (MINECO)} via grant AYA2012-31935.
 RGD and RGB are supported by the Spanish Ministerio de 31 Ciencia e Innovaci{\'o}n under grant AYA2010-15081 and AyA2014-57490-P. SFS thanks the CONACYT-125180 and DGAPA-IA100815 projects for providing him support in this study.
+EF acknowledges support from MINECO and JA grants, AYA2014-53506-P and FQM-108.
+RAM acknowledges support by the Swiss National Science Foundation.
+JM-A acknowledge support from the European Research Council Starting Grant (SEDMorph; PI: V. Wild).